View

 • As high as any advantage by any party since 1946

-Each state is given a number of representatives directly proportionate to the population of that state.
+Each state is given a number of representatives directly proportionate to the population of that state and its number of districts.

 A Speaker of the House is elected by the members of the House of Representatives, and is third in line for the presidency.